-I know for sure that we'll be indulging in these muffins several times throughout the fall and winter.
-In fact, I'm already dreaming of enjoying a warm, fresh batch of these while sitting outside on a crisp morning with a blanket, a book, a hot cup of coffee, and my husband.
-With each bite we'll reminisce about our incredible engagement trip and look forward to the day we'll return to San Francisco and Dynamo Donuts.
+I know for sure that I'll be indulging in these muffins several times throughout the fall and winter.
+In fact, I'm already dreaming of enjoying a warm, fresh batch of these while sitting outside on a crisp morning with a blanket, a book, and a hot cup of coffee.

 Pumpkin Donut Muffins